OzymorLab/OzymorLab-Frontend/README.md

 *   **HOD (Head of Department)**: Gatekeepers of quality.
 They have department-level visibility and act as the final approval authority for AI-drafted grading rubrics before bulk evaluations can commence.
 *   **Teachers & Evaluators**: Dedicated grading dashboards focusing purely on assigned tasks, flagging low-confidence AI grades for human moderation, and managing their own student cohorts.

-All uploads, secure file storage, and BYOK (Bring Your Own Key) configurations are driven dynamically via Supabase integration to guarantee strict data segregation per tenant.
+All uploads, secure file storage, configurations are driven dynamically via Supabase integration to guarantee strict data segregation per tenant.

 ---